-- Temporary or permanent menopause can occur in women receiving chemotherapy or hormonal therapies (drugs like tamoxifen or goserelin [Zoladex®]).
-Temporary menopause is more common among women who are younger than 35 at the time of treatment.
+- ▶ Temporary or permanent menopause can occur in women receiving chemotherapy given to reduce the chance of the breast cancer coming back or spreading. - Women with hormone sensitive cancers will usually be advised to take antioestrogen treatments such as tamoxifen, goserelin or aromatase inhibitors.
+These anti-oestrogen treatments will affect the ovaries and commonly cause menopausal symptoms for the duration of their use.
+When these antioestrogens are stopped, periods (and fertility) may return, but this is very difficult to predict. - ▶ Temporary menopause is more common among women who are younger than 35 at the time of treatment.
 If menopause is temporary, menstrual periods may return within 1 year of stopping treatment.
-Permanent menopause is more common among women who are 40 or older at the time of treatment.
-There is no reliable test to predict whether menopause will be temporary or permanent.
-Although normal menstrual periods may return once treatment finishes, menopause may be permanent, regardless of age. - Permanent menopause occurs in women who have surgery or radiotherapy to the ovaries.
+Permanent menopause is more common among women who are 40 or older at the time of treatment. - There is no reliable test to predict whether menopause will be temporary or permanent.
+Although normal menstrual periods may return once treatment finishes, menopause may be permanent, regardless of age. - Permanent menopause also occurs in women who have surgery to remove the ovaries, or radiotherapy to the ovaries.

 Regardless of whether menopause is temporary or permanent, you may experience menopausal symptoms during treatment.
 Some women who have already gone through menopause also experience menopausal symptoms with certain treatments.
-For example, drugs such as tamoxifen, and aromatase inhibitors - anastrozole (Arimidex®), letrozole (Femara®) and exemestane (Aromasin®) - can cause symptoms such as hot flushes.
+For example, drugs such as tamoxifen, goserelin and aromatase inhibitors - anastrozole, letrozole and exemestane - can cause symptoms such as hot flushes.
 These symptoms usually stop once treatment finishes.

 "I think perhaps knowing who to go to early on would have been helpful, because you do feel alone and frightened.
-It's strange, you don't know what's going on at first you feel a bit like you are going mad.
+It's strange, you don't know what's going on and at first you feel a bit like you are going mad.
 Getting information made me feel a bit more in control."